-Your ownership in our company may be diluted by additional capital that we raise or if the holders of our outstanding convertible debentures convert their debentures into shares of our common stock.
+Our shareholders' ownership in our company may be diluted by additional capital that we raise or if the holders of our outstanding convertible debt convert that debt into shares of our common stock.

-As noted above under "- Even though our plan to write new insurance in MIC has received approval from the Office of the Commissioner of Insurance of the State of Wisconsin ("OCI") and the GSEs, because MGIC is not expected to meet statutory risk-to-capital requirements to write new business in various states, we cannot guarantee that the implementation of our plan will allow us to continue to write new insurance on an uninterrupted basis", we may be required to raise additional equity capital.
-Any such future sales would dilute your ownership interest in our company.
+As noted above under "- Capital requirements may prevent us from continuing to write new insurance on an uninterrupted basis", we may need to raise additional equity capital.
+Any future issuance of equity securities may substantially dilute our shareholders' ownership interest in our company.
 In addition, the market price of our common stock could decline as a result of sales of a large number of shares or similar securities in the market or the perception that such sales could occur.

-We have approximately \$390 million principal amount of 9% Convertible Junior Subordinated Debentures outstanding.
+We have \$389.5 million principal amount of 9% Convertible Junior Subordinated Debentures outstanding.
 The principal amount of the debentures is currently convertible, at the holder's option, at an initial conversion rate, which is subject to adjustment, of 74.0741 common shares per \$1,000 principal amount of debentures.
 This represents an initial conversion price of approximately \$13.50 per share.
-We have elected to defer the payment of a total of approximately \$55 million of interest on these debentures.
-We may also defer additional interest in the future.
+As of December 31, 2012, we had total deferred interest payable of \$17.9 million on these debentures, which includes \$17.5 million of deferred interest scheduled to be paid on October 1, 2012, as well as accrued interest thereon.
+We expect to defer additional interest in the future.
 If a holder elects to convert its debentures, the interest that has been deferred on the debentures being converted is also converted into shares of our common stock.
 The conversion rate for such deferred interest is based on the average price that our shares traded at during a 5-day period immediately prior to the election to convert the associated debentures.
+We also have \$345 million principal amount of 5% Convertible Senior Notes outstanding.
+The Convertible Senior Notes are convertible, at the holder's option, at an initial conversion price of approximately \$13.44 per share.
+We do not have the right to defer interest on these Convertible Senior Notes.
+The convertible notes being offered in the concurrent convertible notes offering will also have a conversion option.